MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/case-management-scenario/case-authoring-introduction.md

 What happens when a Credit Card Holder starts a dispute?

-A Credit Card Dispute process is not a straightforward process, you don't start at point A and then follow the path to point B, what happens is that depending on the decision made along the process, and most important the data of the case, you will jum back and forth different steps to be able to solve the dispute.
+A Credit Card Dispute process is not a straightforward process, you don't start at point A and then follow the path to point B, what happens is that depending on the decision made along the process, and most important the data of the case, you will jump back and forth different steps to be able to solve the dispute.
-We have 3 main entities involved in the dispute:
+We have several Actors involved in the dispute, review the use case overview (step 1) where all the Actors are listed and defined.

-- Credit Card Holder
-- Bank that issues the Credit Card
-- Merchant that sales the products or services.

 As we saw earlier since this is a dynamic process, the best way to model it is as a Case, so we can have the flexibility to jump through the steps back and forth as we gather the information necessary to solve it.
 The Issuer will gather information from the Credit Card Holder and the merchant and store it in the Case File.
 This Case File can be accessed by all of the actors at any time, but you can also apply restrictions to the information.